Murgator/FiveM-vote-script/README.md

-## FiveM vote script for Trackyserver.com (ESX1 & 2)
+## FiveM vote script for Trackyserver.com

 A simple plugin to allow players to vote and claim rewards for their favourite servers.

-#### Prevents abusive votes (This point only works if you are using ESX2)
+#### Prevents abusive votes

-When a player requests their reward with /checkvote, their ESX ID is sent to Trackyserver.com.
+When a player requests their reward with /checkvote, their licence is sent to Trackyserver.com.
 It is the database identifier (gta license) which is used to check if the player has already vote and received his reward.

 #### Installation